FezFamiliar/Web-Vulnerabilities/README.md

 `Not Found 404` ---> The request file doesn't exist on the server

-`Method Not Allowed` ---> Used when a request is made with a method that is not supported for the requested URL.
+`Method Not Allowed 405` ---> Used when a request is made with a method that is not supported for the requested URL.
 The Allow header should be included in the response to tell the client what methods are allowed on the requested resource.

 `Gone 410` ----> Similar to 404, but the server once held the resource.